thindil/nimalyzer/doc/available_rules.rst

   an error if there is a procedure which doesn't use all its parameters.
   Search type will list all procedures which uses their all parameters and raise error if nothing was found.
 Count type will simply list the amount of procedures which uses all their parameters.
+Fix type will execute the default shell command set by the program's setting **fixCommand**.
 * optional word *not* means negation for the rule.
 Adding word *not* will change to inform only about procedures which have all parameters used.
   Probably useable only with search and count type of rule.